habibun/symfony-casts/README.md

 ## About The Project
 [SymfonyCasts][symfonycasts] Free Courses
 </br>
-In this repository, every branch holds a separate example project except the main branch.
+Each branch of this repository contains source code for an individual course, except for the main branch.
-Please check the [courses](#courses) section for more details.
+For more information, please see the [courses](#courses) section.

 ## Overview